mik3sw/GoogleAssistantBot/README.md

 - Can detect blacklisted words (working)
 - Can detect Amazon ref links (and other links)
 - Can detect telegram spam links (working)
-- Can detect spam photo captions
+- Can detect spam photo captions (working)

 **Other**
 - Welcome message